GAMS-dev/gamspy/docs/user/whatisgamspy.rst

     }
   }

-GamsPy gives us the best of both worlds: element-by-element operations are the "default mode" when an `ndarray` is involved, but the element-by-element operation is speedily executed by pre-compiled C code.
-In GamsPy
+GAMSPy gives us the best of both worlds: element-by-element operations are the "default mode" when an `ndarray` is involved, but the element-by-element operation is speedily executed by pre-compiled C code.
+In GAMSPy

 ::

   c = a * b

 does what the earlier examples do, at near-C speeds, but with the code simplicity we expect from something based on Python.
-Indeed, the GamsPy idiom is even simpler!
-This last example illustrates two of GamsPy's features which are the basis of much of its power: vectorization and broadcasting.
+Indeed, the GAMSPy idiom is even simpler!
+This last example illustrates two of GAMSPy's features which are the basis of much of its power: vectorization and broadcasting.

 .. _whatis-vectorization:

-Why is GamsPy Fast?
+Why is GAMSPy Fast?
 -------------------

 Vectorization describes the absence of any explicit looping, indexing,